codeforamerica/inspector-gadget/README.md

 # Getting Started

 1. Copy GIS files to **/data/gis/**.
 At the moment, files are City GIS data that has not been made public yet.
-1. Build the Docker image `docker build .`.
-This will build an image with the appropriately installed software.
 1. If necessary, configure the web and database containers in **docker-compose.yml** and run`docker-compose build`.
 This will build all the necessary containers.
+You will also need to rebuild the container if you change the Gemfile.
 1. If necessary, configure the databse settings by modifying **config/database.yml**.
 With the settings in place, create and setup the database: `docker-compose run web rake db:setup`.
 1. Make sure eveything is working by running our tests: `docker-compose run web bundle exec rspec`.
 1. Follow the instructions from [Running the App](#running-the-app), [Perparing the Database](#preparing-the-database), and [Seeding](#seeding).